-Fazang (Fa-tsang, 643—712 CE)
+Fazang (Fa-tsang, 643—712 C.E.)

-The renowned Buddhist ideologue Fazang (Fa-tsang) (643–712 CE) stands as one of the foremost figures of medieval Chinese Buddhism.
-Indeed, he lived at the very pinnacle of Chinese Buddhism among towering figures like the legendary pilgrim and Yogacara (Faxiang) master Xuanzang (602-664), the Chan patriarch Shenxiu (d.
+The Buddhist ideologue Fazang (Fa-tsang) stands as one of the foremost figures of medieval Chinese Buddhism.
+He lived at the very pinnacle of Chinese Buddhism among towering figures such as the legendary pilgrim and Yogacara (Faxiang) master Xuanzang (602-664), the Chan patriarch Shenxiu (d.
 706) and the great chronicler Daoxuan (596-667).
 According to Song dynasty biographer Zanning, he was “mysterious and upright, by nature surpassingly clever and sagacious.”
 For the better part of his life, he worked in close proximity with the highest echelons of imperial power, deeply engaged in matters of court and country.
 For four decades, under a series of emperors, he served as a lecturer, a translator, a rhetorician, a propagandist, and a miracleworker.
 Tirelessly, he lectured on the Flower Garland Sutra, translated Buddhist sutras from Sanskrit and Khotanese (a Middle Iranian language once spoken in what is now China’s Xinjiang province) into Chinese, and wrote meticulously crafted commentaries interpreting Buddhist scripture in a manner that served to exalt his imperial patron’s status.
 Shortly after his death, the emperor Ruizong (r.
 684-690, 710-712) praised him effusively: “The late monk Fazang inherited his virtuous karma from the Heavens and his open intelligence accorded with principle.
 With his eloquence and outstanding understanding, he had his mind interfused with penetrating enlightenment.”
 He would become known as the third patriarch and systematizer of the Flower Garland (Huayan or Hua-yen) school of Buddhism.

 Table of Contents